In Your Eyes (Kylie Minogue song): Chart performance

 In Europe, "In Your Eyes" was released on 18 February 2002.
 It was originally scheduled for release in January but was delayed because of the airplay popularity of "Can't Get You Out of My Head".
 It debuted at number three on the UK Singles Chart, becoming her 22nd top-10 single.
 The song remained on the chart for 23 weeks.
 The single became a hit elsewhere in Europe, reaching the top five in the Czech Republic, Greece, Hungary, and Poland.
 "In Your Eyes" was released in Canada, where it peaked at number eleven, but not in the United States, where "Can't Get You Out of My Head" had just been released.

 In Australia, "In Your Eyes" was released as scheduled on 21 January 2002.
-It debuted at number one on the ARIA singles chart and became the fourth single by Minogue to reach the top position since 2000.
+It debuted at number one on the ARIA singles chart and became the fourth single by Minogue to reach the top position since 2000, her eighth overall.
 The ARIA certified the song gold for shipments of over 35,000 units.
 It peaked at number 18 on Recording Industry Association of New Zealand (RIANZ) and stayed on the charts for 18 weeks.